SKrotkih/eMia-React-Native/README.md

 ## Requirements

-iOS
-- macOS 10.13
-- Xcode 9.2
-- Swift 4

-Android
-- Android Studio 3.0.1

 ## Preparing for using

-If you want to try eMia, please following next steps.
+If you wish to try eMia, please following next steps.

 For iOS
 Sign in your Google account, then open Firebase console https://console.firebase.google.com